 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
 The following material weaknesses have been identified and included in management's assessment.
-Management has identified a material weakness in controls related to the Company's evaluation and accounting of certain complex and non-routine transactions, including lease transactions.
+Management has identified a material weakness in controls related to accounting for certain complex and non-routine transactions, including lease transactions.
 Management has also identified a material weakness in controls over the calculation of impairment charges for goodwill and indefinite-lived intangible assets.
-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Penn National Gaming, Inc. and Subsidiaries as of December 31, 2014 and 2013, and the related consolidated statements of operations, comprehensive (loss) income, changes in shareholders' equity (deficit) and cash flows for each of the three years in the period ended December 31, 2014.
-These material weaknesses were considered in determining the nature, timing and extent of audit tests applied in our audit of the 2014 consolidated financial statements, and this report does not affect our report dated February 27, 2015, except for the error corrections discussed in Note 2, 13, and 23 as to which the date is March 7, 2016, which expressed an unqualified opinion on those financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Penn National Gaming, Inc. and Subsidiaries' as of December 31, 2015 and 2014, and the related consolidated statements of operations, comprehensive loss, changes in shareholders' equity (deficit) and cash flows for each of the three years in the period ended December 31, 2015.
+These material weaknesses were considered in determining the nature, timing and extent of audit tests applied in our audit of the 2015 consolidated financial statements, and this report does not affect our report dated March 15, 2016, which expressed an unqualified opinion on those financial statements.

-In our opinion, because of the effect of the material weakness described above on the achievement of the objectives on the control criteria, Penn National Gaming, Inc. and Subsidiaries has not maintained effective internal control over financial reporting as of December 31, 2014, based on the COSO criteria.
+In our opinion, because of the effect of the material weaknesses described above on the achievement of the objectives on the control criteria, Penn National Gaming, Inc. and Subsidiaries has not maintained effective internal control over financial reporting as of December 31, 2015, based on the COSO criteria.

-/s/ ERNST & YOUNG LLP
+/s/ Ernst & Young LLP